 Transitioning Springfield Township to a more walkable series of neighborhoods centered around business districts in Erdenheim, Flourtown, Oreland and Wyndmoor would likely improve public health, reduce vehicle use, boost the local economy and real-estate value, while bringing neighbors out of their cars and face-to-face.
-Section VI below outlines other strategies and considerations for improved walkability and bikeability, including a list of existing and planned trails and trail circuits.
+Walking and biking are pleasurable, safe, and the transportation of choice: a walkability survey of the township, which could utilize such existing tools as the DVRPC's Pedestrian Portal, could provide valuable information in highlighting and targeting corridors of interest.
+Section VI outlines strategies and considerations for improved walkability and bikeability, including a list of existing and planned trails and trail circuits.